 - Cool Big Bro: He's Luffy's adoptive older brother, and they're very close friends.

 - Dark and Troubled Past: Other than the obvious death of Sabo, Ace has a ton of angst over whether or not he should have been born, just because he had the blood of the Pirate King running through his veins.
 Ultimately, the answer to this question is what he desires in this life.

-- Death by Irony: His signature move (and the source of his epithet) was a flaming punch, and he was killed by a punch made of magma.
-He was also rescued from being executed, only to sacrifice himself minutes later to protect the person that rescued him.
+- Death by Irony: His signature move (and the source of his epithet) is a flaming punch, and he's killed by a punch made of magma.
+He's also rescued from being executed, only to sacrifice himself minutes later to protect the person that has rescued him.